skander101/skander101/README.md

 ## 🌱 About Me

 - I love to sleep 😴 and pray that the code gets fixed somehow 🙏💻
-- Proud tam leader of QT Project [BioVech](https://github.com/skander101/BioVech)
+- Proud team leader of QT Project [BioVech](https://github.com/skander101/BioVech) and [EduQuest](https://github.com/skander101/EduQuest)
-- Currently exploring more projects in [SymfonyLearning](https://github.com/skander101/SymfonyLearning) and [EduQuest](https://github.com/skander101/EduQuest)
+- Currently exploring more projects in [SymfonyLearning](https://github.com/skander101/SymfonyLearning)

 ---